pnkfelix/presentations/qcon-london2016/src/a01_opening.md

 It's awesome!

-(Was the previous slide really not a sufficient answer?)
+(Were prior slides really not a sufficient answer?)

 . . .